Meet Joneitra | Heyy!

 Joneitra, also known as Nee Nee, has been a student of yoga ever since she was introduced to the practice in 2018.
-Her interest started during a time where she was struggling with self love, Value and Worth.
-To gain confidence she thought becoming flexible would fix that.
-But as you know she quickly realized that her struggle with confidence was more mental then just physical.
+Yoga found her during a time where she was struggling with self love, Value and Worth.
+To gain confidence she thought becoming flexible would fix that void, but she quickly realized that her struggle with confidence and self love was more mental then just physical.
 After a year or two, Nee-Nee began to find self awareness and self acceptance and really started to see the benefits in yoga from the connection of breath to movement and mindfulness.

 Joneitra started Bare U Yoga to help woman and girls to find love from within, to get a better inner-standing, to create a safe space to release and let go to so that they can discover or rediscover themselves and realize their power and purpose in this world.
 In addition to traditional yoga, Joneitra loves finding ways to use yoga to create movement to release emotion.
 Dance is one of her favorite ways.
 She continuously says "In the name of spinal health" as she twerks around her mat before, during and after her practice (LOL).
-Her technique allows her students to feel connected, feel their way to healing in a safe space, which empowers them and helps them get closer to inner peace.
+Her technique allows her students to feel connected, feel their way to healing in a safe space.

 She aims to embody and share subtle aspects of yoga through breath work, meditation and asanas (physical poses).
 Joneitra sees the practice of yoga as an opportunity for us to find softness but also strength & cultivate awareness of our own experience as we learn and grow.

 Yoga (Yoh-guh): To unite the spirit and physical body and assist us to become aware of, and connect with our divine nature.

 When I began to fall in love with Yoga, I started to noticed that black yoga teachers were hard to find.
 Seeing yoga in my culture just did not exist and it was disappointing.